-Compress the message in the same way cowsay does, that is basically without multiple spaces, one only paragraphs seperations.
-Using this options will mean that you cannot display filet and TOIlet style messages.
+Compress the message in the same way cowsay does, that is basically without multiple spaces, and only paragraphs seperations.
+Using this options will mean that you cannot display figlet and TOIlet style messages.

 '--list' Lists all installed ponies.
-If the extension ponyquotes4ponysay is installed the ponies which have quotes, i.e. can be used with the '-q' option, will be mark by being printed in bold or bright (depending on the terminal.)
+The ponies which have quotes, i.e. can be used with the '-q' option, will be marked by being printed in bold or bright (depending on the terminal.)